jonsim/tiny-backup/README.md

 ## Dependencies

-- rsync (tested with 3.1.1)
+- rsync &ge; 3.0.0
-- GNU tar (tested with 1.28) (only needed if bundling is required)
+- tar (tested with 1.28) (only needed if archiving is required)
+- xz (tested with 5.1.0) (only needed if compression is required)
-- GPG (tested with 1.4.20) and configured keys (only needed if encryption is required)
+- GPG (tested with 1.4.20) (only needed if encryption is required) (it is assumed keys are correctly configured)

 All of the above are expected to be on the `$PATH`.
+NB: No explicit effort is made to ensure the output, particularly of GPG, is of a particular format.
+It is assumed the machine on which any necessary unencryption will be performed has a compatible GPG implementation.
+This is an area for possible future improvement.

 ## License